UlissesAD/projeto-angular/README.md

 this is an simple weekly to-do list made in angular and with json-server to sumulate HTTP calls.

-this project uses directives, databinding, http, reactiveForms, custom Validators, routes, routes guard and behaviorSubject. about css is made with materialize css despite this css framework is abandoned.
+this project uses directives, databinding, http, reactiveForms, custom Validators, routes, routes guard and behaviorSubject. about css is made with materialize despite this css framework is abandoned.

 # Angular